Chart Color Schemes

 Skennars Head hosts an older demographic, ranking in the top quartile nationwide

-Skennars Head's median age is 47 years, which is significantly higher than the Rest of NSW average of 43 and substantially exceeds the national average of 38 years.
-The age profile shows that those aged 65-74 are particularly prominent, making up 15.5% of the population, while the 25-34 age group is comparatively smaller at 5.3%.
-This concentration of 65-74 year-olds is well above the national average of 9.4%.
-Between 2021 and present, the 35 to 44 age group has grown from 12.4% to 13.5% of the population.
-Conversely, the 5 to 14 age cohort has declined from 14.2% to 12.8%.
-By 2041, Skennars Head is expected to see notable shifts in its age composition.
-Leading this demographic shift, the 75 to 84 age group will grow by 38%, reaching 198 people from a previous count of 143.
-The aging population dynamic is clear, with those aged 65 and above comprising 57% of projected growth.
-Conversely, population declines are projected for the 65-74 and 55-64 age cohorts.
+Skennars Head's median age is 47 years, significantly higher than the Rest of NSW average of 43 and substantially above the national average of 38 years.
+The age profile shows that those aged 65-74 are particularly prominent at 15.5%, while those aged 25-34 are comparatively smaller at 5.2%.
+This concentration of those aged 65-74 is well above the national average of 9.4%.
+Between 2021 and present, the population aged 35 to 44 has grown from 12.4% to 13.5%, while the age group 5 to 14 has declined from 14.2% to 12.8%.
+By 2041, Skennars Head is expected to see notable demographic shifts.
+The population aged 75 to 84 is projected to grow by 10 people, reaching 197 from 179.
+This growth will be led by those aged 65 and above, comprising all of the projected population increase.
+Conversely, declines are projected for those aged 25 to 34 and 0 to 4 years old.